Anti-Gaddafi gunmen in Libya 311 AP.

-After heavy fighting continued Thursday, reports said Libyan leader Muammar Gaddafi was preparing soldiers for a fight over Tripoli on Friday.
+After heavy fighting continued Thursday, with medical officials saying 15 people were killed in a mosque attack by militiamen, reports said Libyan leader Muammar Gaddafi was preparing soldiers for a fight over Tripoli on Friday.

 Earlier, the Libyan government appeared to have lost control of much of the eastern part of the nation while protestors claimed new gains in cities and towns closer to the heart of Gaddafi's regime in the capital.

 Among the gains, protesters said they had taken over Misrata, which